ncarlier/feedpushr/contrib/rdbms/README.md

-# Gorm-DB plugin for Feedpushr
+# RDBMS plugin for Feedpushr

 Send new articles to a RDBMS (Mysql, PostgreSQL or sqlite3).